Tottie Goldsmith: Music

 From 1986 Goldsmith was one of four female lead vocalists of the Australian band the Chantoozies.
 They released four singles: "Witch Queen", "He's Gonna Step On You Again", "Wanna Be Up", "Kiss and Tell", and an album, Chantoozies.
 Goldsmith left the Chantoozies to pursue a solo singing career before the band released their second album, Gild the Lily in 1991.
 She later rejoined when the group temporarily reformed in 2006 for the Countdown Spectacular concert series, and more permanently in 2012.
 She again left the band in 2020.

 With Chantoozies member Eve von Bibra, Goldsmith also performed in the duo the Toozies.
 The Toozies performed the opening act at the 2010 Antenna Awards.

 On 8 January 2023, Goldsmith returned to music after a 3-year break, performing in St. Kilda with the "3XY Allstars".
 30 July that year would also see her invite former Chantoozies bandmate Ally Fowler to the stage to cover her aunt Olivia Newton-John's "You're the One That I Want", her first performance with a Chantoozie since leaving the band.
 She would also return to the Chantoozies at a concert at the Sandstone Point Hotel on the Sunshine Coast on 26 July, filling in for Fowler.

 Other work

 In the late 1990s, Goldsmith co-hosted a breakfast program on Melbourne radio station TTFM, replacing Nicky Buckley.
 She played Janet in a season of the New Rocky Horror Show, and participated in an arena version of the musical Grease.

 Goldsmith works as a marriage celebrant and has released two meditation and relaxation albums, Unwind Your Mind (2004) and Falling Asleep (2005).
 After having a bout of chronic fatigue syndrome and struggling for years with sleep issues, Goldsmith used her meditation skills in partnership with sleep specialist Chris Bunney to record Falling Asleep, which has since been prescribed by doctors.
 In 2007, she collaborated with a child psychologist on A Sleep Story, which is aimed at children.

 She was known as a sex symbol early in her career, and posed nude for art magazine Black+White in August 1996.

 Personal life

-Goldsmith is the daughter of Melbourne restaurateur and nightclub owner Brian Goldsmith and British-born actress Rona Newton-John (1941–2013).
-Her great-grandfather, the father of her grandmother Irene, was German-British physicist, mathematician and Nobel Prize winner Max Born.